Dai-Ngu-Studio/cake-curious-server/README.md

-Backend for CakeCurious, a platform to connect bakers and ingredient suppliers
+Backend for CakeCurious, a platform to share recipes connect bakers and ingredient suppliers